ntompkins/Library/README.md

 # My Library
-This is an extensive collection of every program I've written for a computer science course, and a few side projects as well.
+This is an extensive collection of most of the programs I wrote during my university courses.
 This code is unpolished and not considered a portfolio; it is simply a collection of things I've made.
-(Updated 6.3.2019)